wowool/wowool-nlp-compare/README.md

 #### Conjecture

-As we can see spacy is wrongly tagging **Miyaktama** wrongly the the second sentence as a organization.
-But it clear from the first sentence that it is a Person.
+As we can see spacy is incorrectly tagging **Miyaktama** in the second sentence as an organization, although it is clear from the first sentence that it is a Person.

 `Mr. Miyaktama Mitshu is a very successful person.`